 Artist Lesley Zoromski with her sweet dogs

 Thank you for visiting my site.
 Let me share a little about myself – dog lover to dog lover.
 Before I tell you about my background, I want to let you know about my personal goal to help animals in need.
-I love animals, and not only enjoy creating a special portrait of your pet, but also happily donate 10% of every commissioned piece to organizations that help our little friends.
-From July -December 2014 Lily’s Legacy is a local organization to help senior large breed dogs to find homes.
-If you are interested you can read more about there non-profit organization http://www.lilyslegacy.org/ Some of my favorites recently are: World Wildlife Fund, Defenders of Wildlife, Sonoma Humane Society, ARF, and Orphan Canine.
-Also, since 2009 I volunteer in schools for the Petaluma Animal Shelter’s Humane Education Program, which teaches children how to care for, be safe around and understand careers related to dogs.
-I take my two Canine Good Citizen certified family dogs into the Petaluma Schools every month.
-My prier experience as an elementary school teacher and my love of children all contributed to a good match.
+I love animals, and not only enjoy creating a special portrait of your pet, but also happily donate a percentage of every commissioned piece to organizations that help our little friends.
+From July -December 2014 I will be donating to Lily’s Legacy, a local organization to help senior large breed dogs find homes.
+If you’re interested, you can read more about their non-profit organization at http://www.lilyslegacy.org/

 Now on to how I became a canine artist.
 This first bit won’t surprise you – I’ve always had two consistent loves in my life: dogs and art!
 From the time I was born in Wisconsin, there were always dogs in our home – anywhere from one to three dogs at a time.
 I learned early on that dogs are great companions and I developed a deep appreciation of and fascination with their unique beauty.
 I think I’ve always seen the world through the eye of an artist, although I didn’t know it then.
 When I was about thirteen, I wanted to give a special gift to my mother (also a dog lover).
 I decided to draw every dog my family had ever had…past and present!
 A big undertaking for such a little girl – but I was up for it and I drew on.
 They were 5×7 graphite drawings on ivory colored paper, all framed in black, and they still hang on the stairway wall in my childhood home.